DavidMoore/SadRobot/content/games/wow/dungeon/ataldazar.md

 * Use active mitigation and/or cooldowns when hit by Serrated Teeth, as you bleed and take 50% additional physical damage
 * Pick up Reanimated Raptor adds from Ancient Dry Bones piles
+* After he casts Terrifying Visage, make sure your Divine Steed is ready to run away if he chooses to Pursue you.
-* Run away if Purse is on you, and try to avoid running Rezan through Ancient Dry Bones to reduce adds
+* Avoid running Rezan through Ancient Dry Bones to reduce adds
 * Tank him near stairs to allow people to LOS Terrifying Visage
 * Healer should be ready to dispel fear from the tank if they can't LOS the fear